Warrants & Subpoenas: What They Mean

 Both a subpoena and a warrant do not have much effect on your future records if you are not remanded.
 If you consult with a criminal lawyer, you may ask whether or not to worry about any personal records that may be affected by either the subpoena or warrant.
 If so, a certificate of good conduct is may be necessary.

-Remember, you have the right to seek legal counsel at any point of a legal situation.
+Remember, you have the right to seek legal counsel at any point in a legal situation.
 It can be very intimidating when you are served a warrant or subpoena.
-Be prepared to contact a lawyer who will handle your case and provide you with the legal advice regarding the nature of your warrant and subpoena.
+Be prepared to contact a lawyer who will handle your case and provide you with legal advice regarding the nature of your warrant and subpoena.
 Contact the Lawyer Referral Service of Central Texas (LRS) in the Austin, TX area for help finding a criminal attorney or to answer your questions.
 We are here to help!